Neural network reconstruction of the dense matter equation of state from neutron star observables

-In Fig.~\ref{rec_eos_mr2} and Fig.~\ref{fig:eos_noise}, we study the performance of EoS reconstruction under different observational uncertainties with the relative noise level of mock observations set to 10\% and 5\% of the observed mean.
-Besides, the systematic error in this case can be quantified from the uncertainty of the \texttt{TOV-Solver Network} and the \texttt{EoS Network}.
-From the results in Fig.~\ref{fig:eos_noise}, it is apparent that the mean of reconstructed EoSs is closer to the ground truth in the case with 5\% error when compared to the one with 10\% error.
-The uncertainty band also narrows down with decreasing error, implying that the availability of precise observations in future provides great scope to reconstruct a better constrained EoS using this methodology.
+Figure~\ref{rec_eos_mr2} and ~\ref{fig:eos_noise} show the performance of the EoS reconstruction for both mock test I and II when different observational uncertainties are assumed: the relative noise level of mock data are set to 10\% and 5\% of the ``observed'' mean.
+The systematic error can, in this case, be quantified from both the uncertainty of the \texttt{TOV-Solver Network}, and of the \texttt{EoS Network}.
+The results shown in Figure~\ref{fig:eos_noise} demonstrate that the mean of the reconstructed EoSs is closer to the ground truth in the case with 5\% error as compared to the case with 10\% error.
+The uncertainty band narrows down with decreasing error.
+Hence, the availability of precise future observations can provide great scope for the reconstruction of a better constrained EoS using the present method.